vazgenbarfyan/bcomm/README.md

 ```

 NOTE!
 In order to have the application functioning fully, you also need to download the server of the application from the followin [repository](https://github.com/vazgenbarfyan/bcomm-server.git).
 After downloading, follow the instructions to install and run the server properly.

+## Link to Google Play

+You can download the application from Google Play by following [this](https://play.google.com/store/apps/details?id=com.ionicframework.aproject826809) link.

+NOTE!
+Be informed that the application may have some issues connected with the server.
+If the connection yields some problems, you can report them.